Claytor/COVID_TN_Learning_Loss_and_Recovery/README.md

 ## Clatyor's Log
 - 01/03/23
   - I have a copy of all of my datasets.
 I am looking at district-wide data from 2018 - 2022 am in in the process of merging them right now.
 I had a chance to speak with Neda about my project.
-She reccommended that it would be a good idea to use my readme as a log of sorts.
+She recommended that it would be a good idea to use my readme as a log of sorts.
+  - Looks like I have some homework.
+There are different titles for mastery criteria across datasets.
+It appears as if some of the criteria for mastery have changed over the years.
+  - Ill have to do some research to see if they are equivalent (Hopefully!)